 Tendonitis occurs when a tendon, which attaches muscle to bone, becomes inflamed from overuse.
 This condition is often related to excessive activity or repetitive wrist movements, according to Mayo Clinic.
-Wrist tendonitis exercises improve flexibility and strengthen muscles in your wrist.
+Wrist tendonitis exercises improve flexibility, strength and wrist size.

 Perform wrist exercises after the initial pain has subsided.
 If any wrist tendonitis exercises cause you pain, stop immediately.
 Consider physical therapy for wrist tendonitis for an individualized exercise program if your pain persists or if your symptoms are accompanied by numbness or tingling.